Julia Liuson: Career

+In April 2026, Liuson announced her resignation from Microsoft after 34 years with the company.
+She continued as head of the Developer Division through June 2026, after which she transitioned to an advisory role reporting to Jay Parikh, chief of Microsoft's CoreAI division.
+No replacement was immediately named.

 Reception

 In 2019, Liuson was inducted into the Women in Technology International Hall of Fame.
-In 2021 she was appointed to the Cadence Design Systems board of directors.
+In 2021 she was appointed to the Cadence Design Systems board of directors and remains on the board as of 2026.

 Personal life

-Liuson lives in Kirkland, a suburb of the Seattle area near the Microsoft campus in Redmond.
 She and her husband have a son.